Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 - Processor limitations: Very high overlap percentages increase computational load.
 If the FFT processor cannot keep pace with the increased calculation rate, overlap should be reduced to match available processing capacity.

 Overlap processing increases the FFT computation rate proportionally to the inverse of (1 - overlap factor).
 With 75% overlap, four times as many FFT calculations must be performed per unit time compared to non-overlapped processing.
-Modern vibration controllers typically have sufficient processing power to handle overlap factors up to 75-87.5% without difficulty, but engineers should verify that the selected overlap percentage does not exceed the system's real-time processing capability and be cognizant of the reduced DOF due to lessened statistical variability of highly overlapped frames.
+Modern vibration controllers and vibration analyzers typically have sufficient processing power to handle overlap factors up to 75-87.5% without difficulty, but engineers should verify that the selected overlap percentage does not exceed the system's real-time processing capability and be cognizant of the reduced degrees of freedom due to lessened statistical variability of highly overlapped frames.

 Real-time capability criterion: The controller must complete all FFT calculations, control law computations, and drive signal generation within the frame offset time.
 If processing time exceeds this interval, the system will fall behind and cannot maintain real-time control.